cristian64/mkdd-extender/README.md

 Stand-alone precompiled bundles for Linux and Windows can be found in the [**Releases**](https://github.com/cristian64/mkdd-extender/releases) section.

-### Development Version
+### Compiling From Source

-Check out the Git repository along with its submodules:
+Clone the Git repository along with its submodules:

 ```shell
 git clone https://github.com/cristian64/mkdd-extender.git